Gilgamesh: Historical king

 Seal impression of "Mesannepada, king of Kish", excavated in the Royal Cemetery at Ur (U. 13607), dated circa 2600 BC.
 The seal shows Gilgamesh and the mythical bull between two lions, one of the lions biting him in the shoulder.
 On each side of this group appears Enkidu and a hunter-hero, with a long beard and a Kish-style headdress, armed with a dagger.
-Under the text, four runners with beard and long hair form a human swastika.
-They are armed with daggers and catch each other's foot.
+Under the text, four runners with beards and long hair form a human swastika.
+They are armed with daggers and catch each other's feet.

 Most historians generally agree that Gilgamesh was a historical king of the Sumerian city-state of Uruk, who probably ruled sometime during the early part of the Early Dynastic Period (c.
 2900–2350 BC).
 Stephanie Dalley, a scholar of the ancient Near East, states that "precise dates cannot be given for the lifetime of Gilgamesh, but they are generally agreed to lie between 2800 and 2500 BC".
 An inscription, possibly belonging to a contemporary official under Gilgamesh, was discovered in the archaic texts at Ur; his name reads: "Gilgameš is the one whom Utu has selected".
 Aside from this the Tummal Inscription, a thirty-four-line historiographic text written during the reign of Ishbi-Erra (c.
 1953), also mentions him.
 The inscription credits Gilgamesh with building the walls of Uruk.
 Lines eleven through fifteen of the inscription read: